kelvinthh/kelvinthh/README.md

 - 🎨 UI/UX Design (Adobe XD, Sketch, Figma)

 ## 📬 Get in Touch
-* 🔍 Currently **_open to work_** opportunities in the UK🇬🇧 and Canada🇨🇦, I'm a British national and hold a valid Canadian Open Work Permit.
+* 🔍 Currently **_open to work_** opportunities in Canada🇨🇦!
+I hold a valid Canadian Open Work Permit.
-* For Canada🇨🇦, all provinces and cities' openings are welcomed as I am feeling to relocate!
+* Open to opportunities across all Canadian provinces and cities!
 * Feel free to [contact me on LinkedIn](https://www.linkedin.com/in/hhtam) for any opportunities, questions, or just a chat!!